Nourelgendy3/Ame_Website_Project/README.md

 # Project Title

 Âme is a french word that means a soul and that's what we found most suitable for an animal care website's name.
 Through Âme you can adopt your pereferred pets, learn more about adoption , or even get a plan for your own pet.
-It's a bootsrap responsive website with almost every bootsrap component, grat animations, and fixed images background that make our website entertaining and more visual appealing.
+It's a bootsrap responsive website with almost every bootsrap component, great animations, and fixed images background that make our website entertaining and more visual appealing.

 ## Getting Started